johnwcowan/pdp8x/arch.md

  * If the 0x0020 bit of IR is 1, then L is set to 1 - L.
    The assembler mnemonic is CLL (clear link).

- * If the 0x0001 bit of IR is 1, then A is set to A + 1;
+ * If the 0x0001 bit of IR is 1, then A is set to A + 1.
-   overflow is ignored.
+   If there is an overflow out of AC as a result, set L = 1 - L.
    The assembler mnemonic is IAC (increment AC).

  * If the RR bit of IR is 1 and the RL and RT bits of IR are 0,